yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 ### Edit English configuration file

-1. In your forked repository, open the `public/locales/en/translations.json` file
+1. In your forked repository, open the "Code" → `public/locales/en/translations.json` file
-2. Click "Edit this file" (the pencil icon)
+2. Click "Edit this file" (the pencil icon) in the right top.
 3. Replace the following sections with your information:
    - `header.name`: Name displayed in the header
    - `bio.name`: English name